-The product allegedly being dumped is fresh or chilled garlic, classifiable under tariff subheadings 0703.20 "garlic" and 0712.90.90 "other" originating in or imported from the People's Republic of China.
+The product allegedly being dumped is PET classifiable under tariff subheading 3907.6, originating in or imported from the PRC.

-THE ALLEGATION OF THE CONTINUATION AND/OR RECURENCE OF DUMPING
+THE ALLEGATION OF CONTINUATION OF DUMPING

-The allegation of continuation and/or recurrence of dumping is based on the comparison between the normal value and the export price.
+The allegation of continuation of dumping is based on the comparison between the normal value and the export price.